ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-3/exercise-3.md

 ### Sharing a Notebook

 Sharing a notebook is a convenient way for you to collaborate with team members.
 You can share a notebook with specified permissions granted.
-1. Select Share on the notebook toolbar.
+1. Open the notebook to be shared.
+Select <b>Share</b> on the notebook toolbar.

 ![image](https://github.com/ekote/Build-Your-First-End-to-End-Lakehouse-Solution/assets/63069887/496e0f19-3d63-4e6f-9698-1adcbdf2f052)

-2. Select the corresponding category of people who can view this notebook.
-You can choose Share, Edit, or Run permissions for the recipients.
+2. Select the corresponding category of <b>people who can view this notebook</b>.
+You can choose <b>Share, Edit, or Run</b> permissions for the recipients.

 ![image](https://github.com/ekote/Build-Your-First-End-to-End-Lakehouse-Solution/assets/63069887/f6674e9e-791e-4f7b-84b6-43b2140e0e6d)

-3. After you select Apply, you can either send the notebook directly or copy the link to others.
+3. After you select <b>Apply</b>, you can either send the notebook directly or copy the link to others.
 Recipients can then open the notebook with the corresponding view granted by their permission level.

 ![image](https://github.com/ekote/Build-Your-First-End-to-End-Lakehouse-Solution/assets/63069887/0a097d72-0a5e-4617-8920-6fd0439d8cad)